raspberrypilearning/cd-intermediate-unity-sushi/en/step_6.md

  Create an Empty Object (GameObject > CreateEmpty).
 Name this Lasers.
 --- /task ---

-You'll also, as with the asteroids, have a pair of scripts to create and destoruy
+You'll also, as with the asteroids, have a pair of scripts to create and destroy

 --- task ---
 Inside the `Scripts` folder, create a new folder called `Lasers`.
 Now create two C# scripts: `CreateLasers` and `DestroyLaser`.